Tuya-Community/tuya-iotos-embeded-demo-ble-angle-calc/README.md

    - If `Dp_type` is 5, `Dp_len` can be 1, 2, and 4.
    - If `Dp_type` is 0 or 3, `Dp_len` can be customized but must not exceed the maximum length defined on the Tuya IoT Development Platform.

-- `Dp_data`: the DP data with the length of `dp_len`.
+- `Dp_data`: the DP data with the length of dp_len.

-The data that the parameter `Dp_data` points to must be packaged in the following format for reporting.
+The data that the parameter Dp_data points to must be packaged in the following format for reporting.

 | DP 1 data |  |  |  | — | DP n data |  |  |  |
 | :---: | :---: | :---: | :---: | :--- | :---: | :---: | :---: | :---: |